 🔪Instructions

-- Bake and allow to cool before serving.
+- Step 4: Bake and allow to cool before removing from pan.

-Hint: To accurately measure the flour, lightly spoon it in a measuring cup and gently level off for best results.
+Hint: To accurately measure the flour, lightly spoon it into a measuring cup and gently level off for best results.

 🥣Substitutions